'Break that silence': Ariki Rigby detective urges key witnesses to stop the 'secrecy'

 “Individuals within the Hawke’s Bay community know what happened, or could help our investigation, but they are refusing to interact with police,” he said.

-“This is meticulous work and remains incredibly sensitive because of the secrecy from those who refuse to come forward.”
+“This is meticulous work, and it remains incredibly sensitive because of the secrecy from those who refuse to come forward.”

-“We urge them to think of Ariki’s grieving whānau this Christmas and do the right thing and talk to Police.”
+“We urge them to think of Ariki’s grieving whānau this Christmas, do the right thing and talk to police.”

 He said anyone with information can contact police via 105, by phone or online, and reference file number 220905/1265.